THE ANGLO-SAXON OR OLD-ENGLISH

 That he overwent; this also may I. [17]

-The hail flew in showers about me; and there I heard only
+in showers about me; and there I heard only

 The roar of the sea, ice-cold waves, and the song of the swan;